 Twenty Minutes into the Future: The series was initially vague on when the present-day was (though it couldn't be that far ahead due to Sam leaping within his own lifetime).
 Eventually, the series set the year to 1999.

 Two Roads Before You: In "Mirror Image," Sam is essentially told that he can either continue leaping (where he will face even tougher challenges) or go home.
 Sam chooses to leap so that he can save Al and Beth's marriage.

-In the episode "So Help Me God".
-Sam leaps into a laywer in the deep south during the 1950's, defending a black woman accused of murdering a white man.
+In the episode "So Help Me God," Sam leaps into a laywer in the deep south during the 1950's, defending a black woman accused of murdering a white man.
 She openly admits she killed him and Sam spends the entire episode trying to prove that it was just self-defense or an accidentnote Sam's reasoning being why else would he be there if it was just to make sure she was convicted?
 That was what had happened in the original timeline.
 Eventually, he is able to get the sole witness, the victim's mother (who is mentally... distant), to testify.
 She recounts the incident before saying "That's when I picked up the shotgun..."

 The last line from "Lee Harvey Oswald" changes a Downer Ending into a bittersweet one.
-"I know you don't remember this, with that Swiss cheesed memory of yours, but in the original history, Oswald killed Jackie, too."
+"Your Swiss cheesed mind probably doesn't remember, but the first time, Oswald killed Jackie, too."

 What Happened to the Mouse?: Sometimes, Sam leaps out before Al can tell him (or the audience) about the leapee's life post-episode.
 This is often given a Hand Wave with a line like "Everything turns out okay".

 The one that was infamously tacked on to the final episode.

 Also usually happens at the end of an episode, with Al telling Sam how the positive effects of the leap have helped the people in question (or, in at least one case, not).